 - Hand and forearms – base bar, forearm pads, extensions, brake levers and shift levers (all connected to the stem).

 - Feet – pedals, cleats, cycling shoes and occasionally crank arm length

 Our next 2 articles provide detailed explanations on contact points.

-Learn More About Time Trial and Triathlon Bike Fitting
+Learn More About Triathlon and Time Trial Bike Fitting

-If you are interested in learning more, please see our next Time Trial and Triathlon Bike Fitting Article: Part 2–Pelvis/Saddle Fitting.
+Are interested in learning more?
+Please see our next Triathlon and Time Trial Bike Fitting Article: Part 2–Pelvis/Saddle Fitting.